Schema Definition Language¶

 $schema = BuildSchema::build($contents);

-We have to rely on default field resolver and root value in order to execute a query against this schema.
+By default, such a schema is created without any resolvers.
+We have to rely on the default field resolver and the root value to execute queries against this schema.

-Defining resolvers
+Defining resolvers¶

 use GraphQL\Utils\BuildSchema;